João Lucas (footballer, born 1998): Cuiabá

 On 4 May 2021, João Lucas was loaned to top tier newcomers Cuiabá until the end of the year.
 An undisputed starter, he signed a permanent four-year deal with the club on 31 December.

 Santos

 On 9 December 2022, Santos announced the signing of João Lucas on a three-year contract.
 He made his debut for the club the following 14 January, starting in a 2–1 Campeonato Paulista home win over Mirassol.

+Loan to Juventude

+On 9 January 2024, Santos announced the loan of João Lucas to Juventude until the end of the year.
+He was a regular starter for the side, contributed with two goals in 49 appearances as they avoided relegation.

+Grêmio

+On 7 January 2025, Grêmio announced an agreement with João Lucas for a three-year contract, subject to medical examinations.